 To repeal an act or law is to annul or abolish it, as in “The Stamp Act was repealed in 1766”.

 A republic is a political system where power resides with the people and the head of state is an elected or appointed president, rather than a hereditary monarch.

 A requisition is a government order or request, seeking the supply of money or goods.

-Resolves are a set of resolutions or declarations, passed by an assembly or other body.
-During the American Revolution dozens of colonial assemblies and town meetings issued resolves to protest against British policies.
+Resolves are a set of resolutions or declarations, passed by an assembly or another body.
+During the American Revolution, dozens of colonial assemblies and town meetings issued resolves to protest against British policies.